schuam/dms/README.md

 run_dmenu(prompt, choises, script_name=None)
 ```

-Now I can write very simple python dmenu scripts.
-All I have to do is:
+Now I can use this wrapper to write very simple dmenu scripts in python.
+Here
+is an example.
+This example will write a simple text file in your home
+directory with different text in it, depending on which option you chose in
+dmenu.

+**Warning**: In case you have a file called "example.txt" in your home
+directory, it will be overwritten, when running this example.

+All right, all that is needed is:

 - import the wrapper function